HopsonCommunity/ZombieGame/README.md

 ## Program crashes when launching?

-Most likely it will happen because you wont have the res/ folder where the executable files lie.
+Crashed will most likely occur because you lack the res/ folder where the executable files lie.
 Just copy the folder to your build/ folder and this will most likely get you up and running again.